St Swithun-upon-Kingsgate Church: 19th century and literary fame

-St Swithun's differs slightly from this description; the stairway is of wood, and is positioned to the right of the King's Gate in St Swithun Street, and not in the nearby gateway to the Close, (usually known as the Prior's Gate).
+St Swithun's differs somewhat from this description; the stairway is of wood, and the church is positioned over the Kings Gate, not over the nearby gateway to the Close (usually known as the Prior's Gate).

 Modern era

-Today the King's Gate is maintained by the City of Winchester, while the duty of maintaining the church falls upon the parish of St Lawrence with St Swithun-upon-Kingsgate.
+Today, Kings Gate, which is a scheduled monument, is maintained by the City of Winchester, while the duty of maintaining the grade I listed church falls upon the parish of St Lawrence with St Swithun-upon-Kingsgate.
+A 17th altar rail taken from a Winchester school was installed in the church in 1960.
 The east window has some fragments of medieval stained glass, most likely depicting the Annunciation, which were brought in 1961 from St Peter's Church, Chesil.
-Entry to the church is via a narrow staircase, dating from the 1500s, accessible from St Swithun Street next to the right-hand arch of the three arches of the King's Gate.
+In 1968 a parishioner named Colin Campbell built new pews for the church which now make up the majority.
+Entry to the church is via a staircase, partially dating from the 1500s with steps from 1954, accessible from St Swithun Street next to the right-hand arch of the three arches of the Kings Gate.

 In retirement, the late Lord Coggan, formerly the Archbishop of Canterbury, regularly attended the Church where he sometimes accompanied services, playing the piano, surely the only Archbishop ever to have done so.
 His funeral took place at St Swithun's on 26 May 2000, and he is commemorated there by his initials carved on a bench-end.